Carbon-reinforced concrete (CRC) - research

 When using carbon reinforcement in precast construction, component thicknesses can be reduced to just a few centimetres.
 The classic connection technique relies on solid components that serve as an undisturbed anchor base.
 The low component thickness in carbon concrete construction and the associated increased probability of cracking place new demands on the fastening systems.
 Systems such as the Halfen Fassadenplatter Anchor FTA-3 adapt to the new challenges.

-The aim of the work is to collect and evaluate methods that can make point load application in carbon concrete more favorable for the anchor base through spatial distribution in order to counteract both the low component thickness and the expected crack formation.
+The aim of the work is to collect and evaluate methods that can make point load application in carbon concrete more favorable for the anchor base through spatial distribution in order to counter both the low component thickness and the expected crack formation.
 These methods are to be further developed into product concepts.
 The principle potentials of load transfer are to be estimated.
 FE programs can be used to analyze the load transfer.
 However, it is also possible to work without computer support, for example by using framework models.
 Details of the task are determined together with the student.

 * Knowledge of fastening technology is assumed *